SerhiiYahdzhyiev/better-tab/README.md

 That's it.
 The library patches `chrome.tabs` automatically on import - no manual setup required.

 > Manifest V3 is required.
 See `test/extension/` for a working example.
+Run
+> `make test-extension-dist` before loading the test extension locally.

 ## How It Works